openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 ## From Maistra to Istio

 While OpenShift Service Mesh 1 and 2 releases were based on Istio, they included additional functionality that was maintained as part of the midstream Maistra project, which itself was based on the upstream Istio project.
 Maistra maintained several features that were not part of the upstream Istio project.
-While this provided extra features to OpenShift Service Mesh users, the effort to maintain the Maistra meant that OpenShift Service Mesh was usually several releases behind Istio with support omitted for major features like multi-cluster.
+While this provided extra features to OpenShift Service Mesh users, the effort to maintain Maistra meant that OpenShift Service Mesh was usually several releases behind Istio with support omitted for major features like multi-cluster.
 Meanwhile, Istio has matured to cover most of the use cases addressed by Maistra.
-Basing OpenShift Service Mesh directly on Istio ensures that it will support users on the latest stable Istio features while Red Hat is able to contributing directly to the Istio community on behalf of its customers.
+Basing OpenShift Service Mesh directly on Istio ensures that it will support users on the latest stable Istio features while Red Hat is able to contribute directly to the Istio community on behalf of its customers.

 ## The OpenShift Service Mesh 3 operator

 OpenShift Service Mesh 3 uses an operator that is maintained upstream as the sail-operator in the istio-ecosystem organization.
-This operator is smaller in scope and includes significant changes from the operator used in OpenShift Service Mesh 2 that was maintained as part of the Maisra.io project.
+This operator is smaller in scope and includes significant changes from the operator used in OpenShift Service Mesh 2 that was maintained as part of the Maistra.io project.

 ## Observability integrations rather than addons